MayeulPx/PYnals/README.md

 ### How to play
 You and your team spawn in one of the two sides of the map.
-You choose one of 3 factions and try to stay in the flag area.
+You choose one of 3 profiles and try to stay in the flag area.

 ### How to win
-You must stay in the flag area 10 seconds to win one round. the first who gain 5 round win
+You must stay in the flag area 10 seconds to won one round.
+The first who gain 5 round win.

 ## Use cases
+### Admin
 ### Player
-  - The agent can choose his profile
-  - The agent can choose his team
-  - Move in the map with x and y
-  - Turn in four direction (N, S, W, E)
-  - Go to the flag area
-  - See